 Low Carb Chocolate Cupcakes, Sugar Free Frosting

-My original chocolate fudge cupcake has never lost its amazing popularity, and that’s the standard I used to bake against.
+My original (not low carb) chocolate fudge cupcake has never lost its amazing popularity, and that’s the standard I used to bake against.

 I wanted chocolate flavor, easy execution, and moist chocolate cupcakes that would freeze well.

 After literally baking hundreds of these chocolate cakes, I know this recipe works.
 It’s a combination of almond and coconut flours with lots of eggs and good shot of espresso.
 You can leave the coffee out by adding a little more milk.
 It’s still amazing.
 I use sour cream for extra moistness.

 I am still using Swerve (powdered erythritol) as my sweetener.

 The Process for the Low Carb Chocolate Cupcake Recipe

 Make sure you mix the dry ingredients together with a whisk very well.
 Add eggs one at time.

 Always spray the cupcake liners.
 For some reason coconut flour batter sticks more to the liners.
 The only liners I know to be truly non-stick are Oxo’s silicone liners.